BoldCatechumen/Catechumen-Demo/README.md

 It's not necessary to clone or download the entire repo.

+Make sure to extract the `InstallCatechumenDemo.bat` from the zip  file beforehand, if that's how you download it!

 If you want, you can just create a blank text file, paste the contents into it, and then save it as `InstallCatechumenDemo.bat`.
 Make sure the file extension actually changes from `.txt` to `.bat` and it not actually `.bat.txt`.

 Once downloaded, You can just double click on the `InstallCatechumenDemo.bat` file, or use the terminal to launch the script.